RDanover/CS110_FinalProject/README.md

 Profiling:
 Users will be able to view their own profile in the settings tab and update their information there.
 Users will also be able to see their own accuracy rating in their profile.
 Users will also be able to view another person's profile by clicking their name on a review they have left.
-There the user will be able to either rate that user’s accuracy on a scale of 1-5 stars, or message them and ask them questions via direct message.
+There the user will also be able to rate that user’s accuracy on a scale of 1-5 stars.

 User Authentication and Authorization:
 Users will be able to access the login page which will allow them to either sign in with an existing account, sign in with their google account, create a new account, or create a new account using their google account.
-A normal user will be able to change their own password, profile information, leave a review on a study space, leave a review about another user’s accuracy, and message another user.
+A normal user will be able to change their own password, profile information, leave a review on a study space, leave a review about another user’s accuracy, and leave a comment/reply on a review.

 Social Network:
-As mentioned in the profiling section users will be able to review another user’s accuracy on a scale of 1-5 stars, and be able to reach out to another user via direct message.
+As mentioned in the profiling section users will be able to review another user’s accuracy on a scale of 1-5 stars, and be able to interact by commenting/replying on a review.

 Rating and Commenting:
 Users will be available to view all reviews for all locations.
-Users can respond to reviews through thumbs up/down reactions.
+Users can respond to reviews through thumbs up/down reactions, as well as commenting and replying.
 Users can leave their own reviews for each location.
 The criteria that they must rate for the location are cleanliness, quietness, and capacity.
 The total score (out of 5) will be calculated based on the scores for these attributes.
 Additionally, users can write their thoughts for the location in the review.

 Database: